 Chronic Lung Disease: Coping Tips for Caregivers

-Coping with Your Emotions
+Coping with your emotions

-Taking Care of Yourself
+Taking care of yourself

-Eat right.
+- Eat right.
 What you eat affects how you feel.
 Don't skip meals.
 Eat balanced meals with whole grains, fruits and vegetables, and low-fat meat and dairy products.

-Making Time for You
+Making time for you

 Your needs are also important.
 Give yourself permission to maintain a life of your own.
 Take breaks from caregiving to relax and have fun.
 Here are some suggestions:

-Share a meal with others.
+- Share a meal with a friend.

 You may need help with caregiving.
 Knowing you can count on others can be a relief.
 Keep these tips in mind:

-Make a list of things other people can help with.
+- Make a list of things other people can help with.
 Ask family and friends to handle tasks such as running errands, giving rides, or preparing meals.

-Join a support group for people with chronic lung disease and their caregivers.
+- There may be a support group for people with chronic lung disease and their caregivers.
 This can help you feel that you're not alone.
 You'll learn coping strategies and get advice from others going through the same things you are.

 - Religion and faith-based organizations may be a source of strength and support for you also.
 Reach out to a leader in your faith community to discuss your spiritual needs.